Saturday (Twenty One Pilots song)

 "Saturday" is a song recorded by American musical duo Twenty One Pilots, released on May 18, 2021, through Fueled by Ramen, as the third single from their sixth studio album, Scaled and Icy (2021).
-It was written and produced by the duo's frontman, Tyler Joseph, with Greg Kurstin credited as co-producer.
+It was written and produced by the duo's frontman, Tyler Joseph, with Greg Kurstin and Paul Meany credited as co-producers.
 A music video for the song was released on July 8, 2021.

 On August 31, 2021, the song became the ninth by the duo to peak at No. 1 on the US Alternative Airplay chart.

 Background

 The song's bridge features an audio clip of a phone call with Tyler Joseph's wife Jenna, with her encouraging Joseph to move on with the creation of the track.
 Joseph stated that he was recording and decided it fit perfectly in the song.
 Jenna wanted to re-record the audio, as she didn't like the way it sounded, but Joseph convinced her to keep it.

 The song was created while communicating virtually as the COVID-19 pandemic limited interaction between the members of the band.